-Cattle were domesticated as long ago as the Neolithic age and have been kept as livestock ever since for their meat, milk and hides.
+Bos taurus (European cattle) are descended from the Auroch that lived in Northern Europe.
+They were domesticated as long ago as the Neolithic age and have been kept as livestock ever since for their meat, milk and hides.

 Historically there was less distinction between dairy cattle and beef cattle, with the same breeds used for both milk and meat.
 However, in the developed world today farmers generally keep either beef or dairy cattle.
-Through generations of selection, dairy breeds, such as the Holstein, are bred specifically to produce very high volumes of milk.
+Through generations of selection, dairy breeds such as the Holstein, are bred specifically to produce very high volumes of milk.

 Share this page

 Dairy cows are unprotected by EU legislation.
 We are calling for a directive on Dairy cow welfare.

 Look for organic dairy products, particularly Soil Association, to guarantee dairy cows have access to pasture grazing.

 Buy pasture reared British and Organic beef and lamb.